 Gartner defines digital business as follows: “Digital business is the creation of new business designs by blurring the digital and physical worlds.
 Sounds vague?
 Just look at the retail banking industry where digital technologies are increasingly used across several business functions and also in the physical branch, indeed blurring those lines.
 More about those digital transformations in the retail banking industry here.

 Digital business promises to usher in an unprecedented convergence of people, business, and things that disrupts existing business models”.
 It IS about all that.
 But the people dimension needs it to be more than just about that: connecting technologies, people, information and processes with the aim to enable better customer experiences.
-Gartner also caused quite a stir when predicting that “digital business incompetence will cause 25% of businesses to lose competitive ranking by 2017”.

 While most digital evolutions are looked upon from a technology- and company-centric perspective, often leading to disconnected business strategies, it’s important to cut through the noise and buzzwords of the day, put them in context and focus on the real questions: how to improve your efficiency, business and the lives of the people in the ecosystem you operate in.

 Digital business goes beyond social business and certainly beyond marketing or ICT.
 It’s about business and people, or as said: about experiences.
 And those experiences are shaped, among others, by having the proper information, resources, tools and much more, to allow choice and a partial/gradual shift of control.
 The “i”” of IT (information) plays a key role in it, as does the context within which it resides.